pantelitsaleonidou20/FL-Online-content-moderation/README.md

 6) evaluate the global model

 For (3) and (4) we follow the following tensorflow federated tutorials:
-1. https://www.tensorflow.org/federated/tutorials/federated_learning_for_image_classification (for Federated Learning simulation)
+1. for Federated Learning simulation https://www.tensorflow.org/federated/tutorials/federated_learning_for_image_classification
-2. https://www.tensorflow.org/federated/tutorials/federated_learning_with_differential_privacy (for the addition of Differential Privacy guarantees)
+2. for the addition of Differential Privacy guarantees https://www.tensorflow.org/federated/tutorials/federated_learning_with_differential_privacy

-5. Run the FL simulation multiple times and store the results of each repetition in a seperate file, using the script "run_multiple_times.py"
+# 5. Run the FL simulation multiple times and store the results of each repetition in a seperate file, using the script "run_multiple_times.py"